zzzyyyxxxmmm/basics/sql/basics/README.md

 ```

 ### Primary Key Constraints
-Primary key is the term used to identify one or more columns in a table that make a row of data unique.
+Primary key is the term used to uniquely identify one or more columns in a table that make a row of data unique.
 Although the primary key typically consists of one column in a table, more than one column can comprise the primary key.

 三种方式创建主键
 ```sql